-An extended dataset we use for permutation test in this study is 1038 presidential speeches from 1789 to 2021, from George Washington to Joe Biden.
+An extended dataset we use for permutation testing in this study is 1,038 presidential speeches from 1789 to 2021, from George Washington to Joe Biden.
 These speeches were delivered by 45 U.S. Presidents, among whom 445 speeches were from 19 Republican Presidents and 513 speeches from 16 Democratic Presidents.
 The other ten non-Republican or non-Democratic Presidents from 1789 to 1853 are: No party (George Washington), Federalist (John Adams), Democratic-Republican (Thomas Jefferson, James Madison, James Monroe, John Quincy Adams), and Whig (William Henry Harrison, John Tyler, Zachary Taylor, Millard Fillmore).
 The data source is https://millercenter.org/the-presidency/presidential-speeches.
 Table 3 gives us an overview of this dataset.
-As shown in this table, Presidents Johnson, Reagan, and Obama give the greatest number of speeches.
+As shown in this table, Presidents Johnson, Reagan, and Obama gave the greatest number of speeches.
 Presidents in early years such as Presidents Garfield, Harrison, Taylor, and Adams have the most lexical diversity.

 Table 3